apache/inlong-website/docs/modules/manager/quick_start.md

   mysql -uDB_USER -pDB_PASSWD < sql/apache_inlong_manager.sql
   ```

-## Dependencies
+## Add Dependencies

-- If the backend database is MySQL, please download [mysql-connector-java-8.0.27.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.27/mysql-connector-java-8.0.27.jar) and put it into `lib/` directory.
+- If using MySQL database, please download [mysql-connector-java-8.0.27.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.27/mysql-connector- java-8.0.27.jar) and put it in the `lib/` directory.
-- If the backend database is PostgreSQL, there's no need for additional dependencies.
+- If you use PostgreSQL database, you don't need to download additional dependencies.

-## Configuration
+## Update Configuration

 Go to the decompressed `inlong-manager` directory and modify the `conf/application.properties` file: